Effective October 15, 2020 (see archived versions)

 We may record your personal email, postal address, and telephone number and/or your school name, postal address, and telephone number.
 You provide us with your personal contact information.
 We may obtain your school name and address from you, your school or publicly available sources.
 We keep records of your purchases.

 Contact methods for adults and uses of Educator Data

 We contact adult users via email in a variety of ways: (a) directly from our hosted email accounts, (b) through our third-party support desk platform, (c) with transactional email (such as notices, password resets, expiration notices, and such) – these are not opt out, and (d) through our news provider – from which we provide educational information about our services and personalized learning recommendations.
 Educator accounts are added to our educational messages and personalized learning recommendations newsletters upon sign-up (with the option to opt-out).
 Product users must opt-in to marketing messages.
 Our news provider emails include a link allowing you to opt into and out of a variety of types of messages so you can receive only what you need.
 Certain accounts, such as seller accounts, are required to subscribe to special email lists to receive seller account services.

 Our email services providers may supply us with a range of information about your communications with us, including IP addresses, your country, state or province, history of reading or receiving newsletters, and your approximate location.
 The source of this information is your interactions with the email service and/or third-parties.

-This information is stored in (and disclosed to) the following additional service providers:
+Educator Data is stored in (and disclosed to) the following additional service providers:

 |Intuit||business operations, detect, audit|